 In 2015, about 161 million cubic metres (m3) of industrial roundwood were harvested in Canada.
 This is equal to approximately 0.3% (47 billion m3) of Canada’s total standing wood volume.

-British Columbia accounts for nearly half (45%) of Canada’s industrial roundwood harvest, followed by Quebec and Alberta.
+British Columbia accounted for nearly half (42%) of Canada’s industrial roundwood harvest, followed by Alberta and Quebec.

-Over the last decade, more than 85% of the total volume of timber harvested for industrial use in Canada each year has originated from provincial Crown lands.
-Provincial governments regulate these harvest levels by specifying an allowable annual cut (AAC), which is the annual level of harvest allowed on a particular area of Crown land over a specific number of years (5–10 years in most cases) to ensure sustainability over the long term.
+To ensure forest sustainability over the long term, provincial and territorial governments regulate harvest levels through forest management plans.
+This is done by specifying an allowable annual cut (AAC): the annual level of harvest allowed on a particular area of Crown land over a set number of years (5 to 10 years in most cases).

 - Date Modified: